silevis/reactgrid/README.md

 ```

 ReactGrid `rows` prop expects an array of rows that are compatible with imported `Row`s interface.
-As you see function returns header row and mapped people array to ReactGrid's `Row`s.
+As you see the function returns the header row and mapped people array to ReactGrid's `Rows`.
 Given that information, we find the row and the column affected by each change,
 and then replace an appropriate cell text with a new one.